gpsinsight/api-driver-documentation/Documentation.md

 + Response 200

 + Request (application/json)
-    The <auth_code> will be sent to the driver's phone number, if the serial number has a driver assigned, and that driver has a phone number.
+    If the serial number has a driver assigned, response will contain a session token

     + Body